-The Stroke Team will request that blood tests be done to test to see if your child has any underlying blood problems that could cause a stroke.
-Please see our Glossary for definitions of some of these tests.
+The Stroke team will request that blood tests be done to test to see if your child has any underlying blood problems that could cause a stroke.

-The Stroke Team will request that various types of tests be done that will give a better picture or "image" of your child's brain.
-These tests may include Computed Tomography (CT) scans, Magnetic Resonance Imaging (MRI), Magnetic Resonance Angiogram (MRA) or Cerebral Angiogram.
-If the Stroke Team feels more information about your child's heart may be useful, they may order an echocardiogram.
-Please see our Glossary for definitions of some of these tests.
+The Stroke team will request that various types of tests be done that will give a better picture or "image" of your child's brain.
+These tests may include computed tomography (CT) scans, magnetic resonance imaging (MRI), magnetic resonance angiogram (MRA) or cerebral angiogram (also called an arteriogram).
+If the Stroke Program team feels more information about your child's heart may be useful, they may order an echocardiogram.

-Depending on your child's symptoms, the Stroke Team may feel a need to order some other tests.
+Depending on your child's symptoms, the Stroke team may feel a need to order some other tests.
 These may include a lumbar puncture (LP) also known as a "spinal tap" to look for signs of infection or inflammation that may have caused the stroke.
-Please see our Glossary for definitions of some of these tests.

 Immediately after the stroke, the treatment given to your child will focus on things that will prevent the stroke from getting worse.
 This will include ensuring that your child has enough fluids (given through an IV or intravenous needle typically put in a vein in the child's arm or hand) and keeping the child lying flat.
 Medications for any pain symptoms may be given as well.